bossjien26/EIMS/README.md

 ### development is use in develop env , production use in product env

 > src/RestApi/ appsettings-Development.json or appsettings-Production.json

+> src/ScheduleJob/ appsettings-Development.json or appsettings-Production.json

 ### Redis